ucldc/ucldc-docs/docs/dams/index.md

 <div class="walkthrough">Banana Slug Release</div>

 Throughout this user guide, keep a lookout for the Banana Slug!
-These sections contain walkthroughs specific to our most recent release, named after the UC Santa Cruz Banana Slug.
+These sections contain walkthroughs specific to our most recent release (named after UC Santa Cruz’s beloved mascot).
+Here you can try out the latest features and developments we’ve added to the shared DAMS.

 #### Getting in
 You need an account to access the shared DAMS.
 If you have an account already, use your Single Sign-On account to login at [https://nuxeo.cdlib.org/nuxeo/](https://nuxeo.cdlib.org/nuxeo/).
 If you do not already have an account, please [create one]({{ site.url }}{{ site.baseurl }}/docs/create-account/).